danial-smktelkom-mlg/automating-wordpress-installation-with-ansible/Job Sheet.md

 ### **Final Practice: Full Playbook Execution**

-Combine all tasks into a full playbook and run:
+To execute the full automation, combine all tasks and run:
 ```bash
 ansible-playbook -i inventory.ini playbook.yml
 ```
-- **Objective**: Automate the full WordPress installation and configuration process.
+- **Objective**: Automate the complete WordPress installation and configuration process.
 - **Observation**: After running the playbook, WordPress should be fully installed and configured.

 ---

 ### **Summary**

-This updated job sheet reflects all adjustments, including the creation and configuration of `wp-config.php`, and enhances your understanding of automating WordPress installation using Ansible.
-Each section provides multiple exercises to deepen your hands-on experience.
+This job sheet provides a comprehensive guide for automating WordPress installation using Ansible.
+Each section is designed to build your understanding through practical exercises, ensuring you gain hands-on experience.
+Review the objectives and complete the additional exercises to enhance your learning further.

+---

+### **Additional Recommendations:**

+- Ensure that you have all necessary permissions to execute the tasks outlined in this job sheet.
+- Familiarize yourself with Ansible documentation for any specific commands or modules you may not understand.
+- Backup any existing configurations before making changes to your server.